Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Models

+As the number of factors $K$ increases, the linear model may fail to provide reliable estimates due to its inherent limitations.
+Firstly, the model encounters the curse of dimensionality, where the number of parameters to be estimated approaches or exceeds the number of observations, leading to a loss of degrees of freedom and singular covariance matrices.
+Secondly, high-dimensional factor sets often exhibit severe multicollinearity, causing the Ordinary Least Squares (OLS) estimators to become highly unstable with inflated variances.
+Thirdly, the model begins to `fit the noise' rather than the signal, resulting in significant overfitting, which manifests as the sharp decline in out-of-sample predictive power.
+Finally, a rigid linear specification is incapable of capturing non-linearities and high-order interactions between characteristics.
+Thus, MLP with hidden layers are the more flexible solution for the empirical asset pricing model.\\

-The right panel of Figure~\ref{fig:MLPs1_ch2} gives an example of a feedforward MLP structure with 1 hidden layer containing 4 neurons.
-The structure contains 4 neurons in the input layer for the 4-dimension features $(z_1,…,z_4)$ and 1 node for the output $r_i$.
-Each node of the hidden layer can be seen as a linear model with a non-linear activation function, such that,
+The right panel of Figure~\ref{fig:MLPs1_ch2} exhibits an example of a simple pyramidical MLP structure with 1 hidden layer containing 3 neurons and an input of 4 factors.
+The algorithm of a neuron `$m$' in the first hidden layer can be presented as:

-Where $f(\cdot)$ is the activation function, $x_n^{(1)}$,$n=1,2,3,…$, is the $n_{th}$ neuron in the hidden layer, $\theta_{i,0}^{(0)},i=1,2,3,4,5$ are also named ‘bias’ and $\theta_{i,j}^{(0)}$ are also named ‘weights’.
-The number in parentheses is denoted as the number of hidden layers, in which case, it is ‘1’ in the right panel of Figure~\ref{fig:MLPs1_ch2}.
-From the hidden layer to the output layer, it is a linear model containing the $x_i$ as the predictors and $r_i$ as the response is shown in Equation~\eqref{eq:MLPs2.12}, where $\theta_0^{(1)}$,$\theta_n^{(1)}$ are the bias and weights respectively for the hidden layer to the output layer.
+Where $\sigma(\cdot)$ is the activation function, $x^{(1)}$ represents the neuron $m$ in the first hidden layer, $\theta^{(0)}_{m,0}$ and $\theta^{(0)}_{m,j}$, $j\neq0$ are known as `bias' and `weights' in the context of machine learning, respectively.
+The number in parentheses is the sequence notation of layers, in which `$(0)$' means the input layer and `$(1)$' means the first hidden layer.\\